 The Company issues secured commercial paper to fund a portion of its securities inventory.
 The commercial paper notes ("CP Notes") can be issued with maturities of 27 days to 270 days from the date of issuance.
-The CP Notes are currently issued under two separate programs, CP Series A and CP Series II A, and are secured by different inventory classes.
-As of December 31, 2019, the weighted average maturity of outstanding CP Notes was six days.
+The CP Notes are currently issued under the CP Series II A program, and are secured by different inventory classes.
 The CP Notes are interest bearing or sold at a discount to par with an interest rate based on LIBOR plus an applicable margin.
 CP Series II A includes a covenant that requires the Company to maintain excess net capital of \$100 million.
-At December 31, 2019, the Company had CP Notes of \$50.0 million outstanding with a weighted average interest rate of 2.69%.
-The CP Series A program was retired effective January 2, 2020.
+At December 31, 2020, the CP Series II A program had no outstanding balance.
+The Company retired the CP Series A program on January 2, 2020.

-The Company's committed short-term bank line financing at December 31, 2019 consisted of a one-year \$125 million committed revolving credit facility with U.S. Bank, N.A., which was renewed in December 2019.
-The Company uses this credit facility in the ordinary course of business to fund a portion of its daily operations and the amount borrowed under this credit facility varies daily based on the Company's funding needs.
+The Company's committed short-term bank line financing at December 31, 2020 consisted of a one-year \$100 million committed revolving credit facility with U.S. Bank, N.A., which has been renewed annually in the fourth quarter of each year since 2008.
 Advances under this facility are secured by certain marketable securities.
-The facility includes a covenant that requires the Company to maintain a minimum regulatory net capital of \$120 million, and the unpaid principal amount of all advances under this facility will be due on December 11, 2020.
+The facility includes a covenant that requires the Company to maintain a minimum regulatory net capital of \$120 million, and the unpaid principal amount of all advances under this facility will be due on December 10, 2021.
 The Company pays a nonrefundable commitment fee on the unused portion of the facility on a quarterly basis.
-At December 31, 2019, the Company had no advances against this line of credit.
+At December 31, 2020, the Company had no advances against this line of credit.